-Beware of ‘free’ courses – some are genuinely free because they are receiving payment from elsewhere, like a government grant.
-Some claim to be ‘free’ but will then charge for a certificate or only give you an extremely slim window to complete the course and then charge for continued access.
+Beware of ‘free’ courses – some are genuinely free to take because the course providers are receiving payment from elsewhere, such as a government grant.
+Others claim to be ‘free’ but will then charge for a certificate or only give you an extremely short time to complete the course and then charge for continued access.
 Be wary of anything appearing too good to be true!
-Below are some links to course providers.

 Below are links to some popular Logistics and Supply Chain course providers:

 |Vision2Learn – only open to UK residents, aged 19 or over and have lived in the EU for at least three years.
 These courses are totally free as part of the government Level 2 program to try and ensure everyone has at least one level 2 equivalent qualification.
 The courses are entirely online and coursework based.
 Upon completion you will receive an official Level 2 certified qualification.
 Like all of these funded schemes, you will be liable for a withdrawal charge if you do not complete the course.||Gloucestershire College (GC) – powered by their iTrain platform GC provides a number of Level 2 certificate courses for free.
 These are applicable to anyone working (or planning to work) in the business, finance or health care sectors.
 Each course has an estimated course length; during this time you will read a variety of course materials, complete practical activities and carry out additional research until you undertake an online exam to complete the course.
 Like all of these funded schemes, you will be liable for a withdrawal charge if you do not complete the course.|